What You’ll Learn 🧩

 22}

-As we see in the code above the method that gets triggered when evPreInitiate happens triggers a method defined in DewesoftBridge.
-We will add the declaration and definition of this method to the bridge.
+As seen in the code, the method triggered by evPreInitiate will, in turn, call another method defined in DewesoftBridge.
+We'll add both the declaration and the implementation of this method to the bridge.

 1// dewesoft_bridge.h